Vishal (actor): Early life and education

-Vishal Krishna Reddy was born on 29 August 1977 into a Telugu family in Chennai, Tamil Nadu.
-His father GK Reddy is a businessman and a film producer for Telugu and Tamil films.
-His elder brother Vikram Krishna is also an actor and producer who has produced several of Vishal's films.
+Vishal Krishna Reddy was born on 29 August 1976 into a Telugu-speaking family in Chennai, Tamil Nadu.
+His father and mother, G. K. Reddy and Janaki Devi, are business people and film producers in Telugu and Tamil films.
+His elder brother, Vikram Krishna, is also an actor and producer who has produced several of Vishal's films.
+His family hails from Nellore, Andhra Pradesh.

 Vishal did his schooling at Don Bosco Matriculation Higher Secondary School, Chennai.
-He was then graduated in visual communications from the Loyola College, Chennai.
+He then graduated in visual communications from the Loyola College, Chennai.

 Acting career

 2004–2011

-Vishal assisted actor-director Arjun Sarja in his venture Vedham (2001), and a producer spotted Vishal on the sets of the film and signed him to appear in an acting role in Gandhi Krishna's Chellamae (2004).
+Vishal assisted actor-director Arjun in his venture Vedham (2001), and a producer spotted Vishal on the sets of the film and signed him to appear in an acting role in Gandhi Krishna's Chellamae (2004).
 Accepting the role, Vishal prepared by joining Koothu-P-Pattarai to hone his acting skills and played the protagonist role of Raghunandan, whose wife is kidnapped by her childhood friend.
 A critic described his performance is "apt" but "there was plenty left to hone".
 His next film was Sandakozhi (2005) with N. Linguswamy, who had previously worked with his father's production house as an assistant director.
 Vishal was described to have "improved from his Chellamae days" and "clicked as an action hero".
 Film journalists stated that he was "the fastest rising action hero" of the time.
 After a cameo as himself in Sasi's Dishyum (2006), he went on to appear in Tarun Gopi's action film Thimiru (2006).
 The film opened to mixed reviews with Vishal being praised for his intense performance with a critic calling his performance "the film's only strength and, to an extent, making up for the weak script and poor characterisation".
 The film became Vishal's third consecutive commercial success, and he began to emerge in Tamil films.